-The force exerted on the piston of the cylinder is equal to the pressure of the hydraulic oil multiplied by the area of the piston.
+The force exerted on the cylinder piston rod of the cylinder is equal to the pressure of the hydraulic oil multiplied by the area of the piston.
 The force exerted on the piston in the forward (main) stroke is higher than the force on the other side of the piston since the pressure on the other side is very low (equal to the tank or reservoir pressure).
-This difference in force results into the movement of the piston towards one end of the cylinder tube and the subsequent movement of piston rod out of the cylinder or inside the cylinder as the case may be (double acting).
+This difference in force results into the movement of the piston towards one end of the cylinder tube and the subsequent movement of cylinder rod out of the cylinder or inside the cylinder as the case may be (double acting).
 The piston rod is attached to the piston and may be considered integral with the piston since they both move together only.

 The main parts of a double acting hydraulic cylinder are:

 - Cylinder tube

 - Piston Seal (Part of cylinder seal kit which also contains the dust seal fitted in head end cover)